Under the BC Family Law Act, guardians are the people responsible for:

 - the other parent has most of the parenting time and daily care of the other child.

-Or use MyLawBC's online Family Resolution Centre to work with the other parent to make a parenting plan that's best for your child.
+Or use MyLawBC's online Family Resolution Centre to work with the other parent to make a parenting arrangements that are best for your child.
 In the Family Resolution Centre, you can get a free mediator to help settle any issues that you don't agree on.

 Can a parent stop being a guardian?